benholmgren/personal-site/me.md

 * Just Mercy, Bryan Stevenson
 * Jitterbug Perfume, Tom Robbins
 * Computational Topology: An Introduction, Herbert Edelsbrunner and John Harer

+---

+“The struggle itself towards the heights is enough to fill a man's heart.
+One must imagine Sisyphus happy.” ~ Albert Camus

+“Young man, in mathematics you don't understand things.
+You just get used to them.”
+~ John Von Neumann

+"My favorite state has not yet been invented.
+It will be called Montana, and it will be perfect." ~ Abraham Lincoln

+"It doesn't have to be fun to be fun." ~ Mark Twight